peterlacko/gooddata-ui/docs/headline_component.md

 id: headline_component
 ---

-Headline shows a single number.
-Use headlines to display measures and attributes.
+Headline shows a single number or compares two numbers.
+You can display both measures and attributes.

+Headlines have two sections: Measure (primary) and Measure (secondary).
+You can add one item to each section.
+If you add two items, the headline also displays the change in percent.

 ![Headline Component](assets/headline.png "Headline Component")